Madmaheshwar Opening Ceremony 2026 – Date, Rituals & How to Attend

 Every year in May, something extraordinary happens in the quiet mountain town of Ukhimath.

+The priests wake up before sunrise.
+The ceremonial palanquin is decorated with fresh flowers.
+The traditional drums and folk instruments begin to play.
+And the procession begins its journey from Omkareshwar Temple, Ukhimath, toward the Garhwal Himalaya.
 The Madmaheshwar temple opening ceremony 2026 is not a tourist event.
-It is not a government-organized festival.
+It is not a government-organised festival.
 It is a living, breathing spiritual tradition — older than any road, any hotel, or any Instagram post about this trek.

 And if you plan your trip right, you can witness it firsthand.